stevearc/barbar.nvim/README.md

   -- Sets the maximum buffer name length. maximum_length = 30,

-  -- If set, the letters for each buffer in buffer-pick mode will be -- assigned based on their name.
-Otherwise or in case all letters are -- already assigned, the behavior is to assign letters in order of -- usability (see order below) semantic_letters = true,

   -- How fast the "time" score for a buffer decays (used for BufferOrderByTime) -- This number is how long it takes for the buffer to lose half its score. time_decay_rate = 10,

-  -- New buffer letters are assigned in this order.
-This order is -- optimal for the qwerty keyboard layout but might need adjustement -- for other layouts. letters = 'asdfjkl;ghnmxcvbziowerutyqpASDFJKLGHNMXCVBZIOWERUTYQP',

   -- Sets the name of unnamed buffers.
 By default format is "[Buffer X]" -- where X is the buffer number.
 But only a static string is accepted here.